umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Creating-Master-Template-Part-1.md

 *Figure 29 - Complete Homepage Template*

->If you’re new to these concepts then I don’t think what we’ve just done is going to make much sense until we make our next page.
+>If you're new to these concepts then I don't think what we've just done is going to make much sense until we make our next page.

 ---